theintern/intern/docs/writing_tests.md

 One key point to keep in mind is that interaction with a browser is async, so all functional tests must be async.
 This is actually pretty simple to deal with.
 The API provided by `this.remote` is the Leadfoot [Command API](https://theintern.github.io/leadfoot/module-leadfoot_Command.html), which is fluid and async, and the result of a bunch of fluid Command method calls will be something that looks like a Promise.
 A functional test just needs to return the result of this Command chain, and Intern will treat it as async.

 ⚠️ Always make sure to return the final call to the remote object, or return a Promise that resolves after the functional test is complete.
-Otherwise Intenr won’t wait for your functional test to finish before moving on to the next test.
+Otherwise Intern won’t wait for your functional test to finish before moving on to the next test.

 ### Page objects